Mthew/todo-app/README.md

 - Protected routes with automatic token refresh
 - Secure password hashing with bcrypt
 - Persistent sessions with localStorage
+- **User Isolation**: Users can only view and edit their own tasks, categories, and tags

 ### 📝 Task Management